Cray-HPE/docs-csm/operations/utility_storage/Ceph_Service_Check_Script_Usage.md

 # Ceph Service Check Script Usage

-A new Ceph service script that will check the status of ceph and then verify that status against the individual Ceph storage nodes.
+A new Ceph service script that will check the status of Ceph and then verify that status against the individual Ceph storage nodes.

 ## Location